The relationship between past and

 report, and written as if an informant sat for hours as the tape-recorder ran,

 would most likely be met with suspicion and even derision.
-The line between
+The line between data-based

-meaning across a sacred landscape.
+across a sacred landscape.

 Thus Middle Eastern mounds contain